fiction from my head

 “You are not my daughter,” Candace laughed.
 “I must have stolen you from your real parents who were apparently statisticians.”

 “Give it up, Mom.
 And anyway, something’s not right.
 I’m not sure how to fix it.”

-This argument was so old it had become a joke between them.
-Skye brushed crumbs from her paint spattered tank top.
-It had so little shape remaining, she was going to declare this its last wearing.
+This argument was so old it had become a game between them, but one Skye didn’t feel like playing just then.
+She brushed crumbs from her paint spattered tank top.
+It had so little shape remaining; it should go straight into the garbage.

 “Mom.
 Not one word you said sounds sane.
 As usual.”

 “I know,” Candace held up her hand.
 “It’s fine.
 You’re fine.
 Everything is fine.”